chinamike65/hugo-tuolesi/content/book4/book4en.md

 The ninth abiding mind mainly relies on the "training force" of the six forces.

-In the time of the Middle Path, we talked about the practice of meditation;
+In the talk about the Path of the Middle Scope, we talked about the practice of meditation;

-The Dharma Master talks about the conditions that need to be met to achieve meditation, as well as the understanding and handling of the changes in the mind during the practice process.
+The Guru talked about the conditions that need to be met to achieve meditation, as well as the understanding and handling of the changes in the mind during the practice process.

 The combination of the two parts is the perfect method of meditation practice.